SURFnet/ooapi-demo-data-server/README.md

 ## Features

 ### Choosing the OOAPI version
-Use the environment variable `OOAPIVERSION` to choose which OOAPI version to support.
+Use the environment variable `OOAPI_VERSION` to choose which OOAPI version to support.
 Allowed values are `v4` and `v5`.

 ### Setting the seed
 Each time the server runs, new random data is generated.
 To make runs reproducible you can set the seed user for random generation.
 Use the environment variable `SEED` to an integer.
 Reusing the same integer across runs should result in the same data being generated each time.